-At an Oscar-qualifying film festival, CCA students found the door open
+At Oscar-qualifying film festival, students found the door open.

-Before Ellis Schaffers left for Aspen, he already had a theory about what the trip meant.
+Before Ellis Schaefers left for Aspen, he already had a theory about what the trip meant.

-“I would say it feels like stepping into the real film world,” Schaffers said before the festival.
-He called Aspen Shortsfest “a great 1st step into that real film world” and said the Oscar-qualifying label gave the event real legitimacy.
+“I would say it feels like stepping into the real film world,” Schaefers said before the festival.
+He called Aspen Shortsfest “a great first step into that real film world” and said the Oscar-qualifying label gave the event real legitimacy.
 “It feels like a rare thing,” he added, because only a few students get picked to go.

-For CCA student Sofia Race, who had already worked the festival before, the attraction was not just status.
+For CCA student Sofia Race, who previously worked the festival, the attraction was not just status.
 It was how possible the work felt once you were there.

 “We as a school are at a level where we can shoot these types of things as well,” Race said.
 “It’s really fun knowing what is attainable and seeing other people obtaining.”

-This spring, Schaffers found out whether that held up.
+This spring, Schaefers found out whether that held up.

 It did, but not because Aspen was easy.